cerberlink/InteractiveSVG/README.md

 * Set up development environment for this homework

-*Set up both X and Y axis of the line chart*
+* Set up both X and Y axis of the line chart

-*Set up ticks for both axes
+* Set up ticks for both axes

--Add a plotting line
+* Add a plotting line

--Add a stroke dash array
+* Add a stroke dash array

--Add the two control buttons
+* Add the two control buttons

--Extend the range of the dataset (from Jan 2005 to Dec 2019)
+* Extend the range of the dataset (from Jan 2005 to Dec 2019)

--Add a caption to the chart
+* Add a caption to the chart

--Add D3.js Brushing
+* Add D3.js Brushing

--Add D3.js Scrubbing
+* Add D3.js Scrubbing

--Add a tooltip where the cursor is at.
+* Add a tooltip where the cursor is at.
 The tooltip shows the value of data

--Public URL submitted from student website where working code is found
+* Public URL submitted from student website where working code is found